Introducing Triberg

 Triberg Train

-There is no direct train from Strasbourg to Triberg, however, there are services departing from Kehl and arriving at Triberg via Offenburg.
+There is no direct train from Strasbourg to Triberg; however, there are services departing from Kehl and arriving at Triberg via Offenburg.
 The journey, including transfers, takes approximately 1 hour 32 minutes and costs £23 – £35.
-The train services are operated by Deutsche Bahn.
+Deutsche Bahn operates the train services.

-Another major airport is Baden Airport (FKB/EDSB), which has international and domestic flights from Baden-Baden, Germany and is 102 km from Triberg via A5 and B33 taking 1 hour 31 minutes by car.
-Check out the prices with Cheapflights UK who fly from many places around the UK including Stansted.
+Another major airport is Baden Airport (FKB/EDSB), which offers international and domestic flights from Baden-Baden, Germany.
+It is located 102 km from Triberg, accessible via A5 and B33, and can be reached in 1 hour and 31 minutes by car.
+Check out the prices with Cheapflights UK, which flies from many places around the UK, including Stansted.

 By Car